- Evil Is Cool: Negaduck was always this, but his new origin story only made him even cooler in the eyes of fans.

 - Some Anvils Need to Be Dropped:

-- One regarding complaints about The Other Darrin that fans often have.
-The actor you know and love can't be around forever and a replacement actor isn't necessarily a bad choice for the role just because they're not the actor you're accustomed to.
-Chances are they love the character and the franchise just as much as you do and are eager to give it their all, as they're well aware that they have big shoes to fill.
+- One regarding complaints about The Other Darrin that fans often have: the actor you know and love can't be around forever.
+Actors are still people, after all.
+A replacement actor isn't necessarily a bad choice for the role just because they're not the actor you're accustomed to.
+Chances are they love the character and the franchise just as much as you do, and are eager to give it their all, well aware that they have big shoes to fill.

 YMMV / DuckTales (2017) S2E16 "The Duck Knight Returns!"